CassieMcPeek/ECE382_Lab7/README.md

 # Required Functionality

 Once I had a good understanding of how the sample code from the lesson notes, it was pretty simple to implement the same code to work for all three sensors.
 I wired up the left sensor to LED 1 (required in lab, and shown in schematic above), the right sensor to LED 2 and then the center sensor to LED 1 as well.
+The code below shows the initializations for the ATD converter as well as the LED bits.

+      ADC10CTL0 = ADC10SHT_3 + ADC10ON + ADC10IE;		 // ADC10ON, interrupt enabled
+      ADC10CTL1 = ADC10DIV_7;
+      ADC10CTL1 |= ADC10SSEL1|ADC10SSEL0;  				// Select SMCLK

+      P1DIR |= BIT0; 									// Set P1.0 to output direction
+      P1DIR |= BIT6;

+Once I had the inializations all figured out from referencing the data sheet, I began working on the code for each sensor.
+I created seperate functions for each LED to set the correct input channels and bits for each sensor based on the wiring shown in the schematic above.
+The code below is the code for the left sensor, the code for the other two sensors was the same aside from the changing of the input channel and bit.

+       ADC10CTL0 &= ~ENC;
+       ADC10CTL1 = INCH_3;
+       ADC10AE0 |= BIT3;
+       ADC10CTL0 |= ENC + ADC10SC;
+       __bis_SR_register(CPUOFF + GIE);

+       return ADC10MEM;

+Once I had that code done, I moved on to the for loop to light the LEDS based on each sensor.
+For this, I would call the particular sensor function and then use an if else statement to compare the voltage value taken in from the sensor and a hex value to light the LED.
+The hex value is slightly different between the three IR sensors.

+      rightSensor();
+      if (ADC10MEM < 0x180)
+        	P1OUT &= BIT6;
+       else
+      	P1OUT |= BIT6;

+It took quite a bit of testing to determine the hex value to set as the threshold in order to maximize the distance the IR sensor could sense an object.

 # A Functionality

 # Conclusion